Clxms-Y/AuthMe/README.md

-# AuthMe
+# AntiEntityFly
-Good for cracked servers!
+Wanna stop the annoying fucking entities on your server?
+This is the plugin for you